joshbrew/onnxruntime-web-fast-style-transfer/README.md

 ## Try it out
 [https://onnx-style-transfer.netlify.app/](https://onnx-style-transfer.netlify.app/)

-It works on 720p-ish PNGs, not sure why it's not working on larger resolutions yet but it should be dynamic.
+It works on 720p-ish PNGs, not sure why it's not working on larger resolutions yet as the buffers are dynamic, and the file format should not matter but that's where it is atm.

 Original with explanation on usage: https://github.com/pytorch/examples/tree/main/fast_neural_style